charan-sattu/PGD_NITW/README.md

 # PGD_NITW
-This repo is the course work of the PGD program offered by E&amp;ICT academy, NITW.
+This repo is the course work of [PGD in Artificial Intelligence by E&ICT Academy, NITW](https://www.edureka.co/post-graduate/machine-learning-and-ai).
-Post Graduate Program in Artificial Intelligence and Machine Learning

 # Topics Covered
 1. Python